gabriele-costa/pests/PITCHME.md

 ---
 ### Outline

-- Problem statement
+- Problem overview
-- Ongoing collision
 - Partial model checking vs. natural projection
-- Quotienting with PESTS
+- A new quotienting algorithm and tool
 - Conclusion and future work

 ---